ros2/ros2_documentation/source/Tutorials/Ament-Tutorial.rst

 Add some sources
 ^^^^^^^^^^^^^^^^

-To start off we need to setup an underlay without any of ROS2 installed.
+To start off we need to setup an underlay without any of ROS 2 installed.

 Note: if you do not have ``vcs`` installed, instructions are `here <https://github.com/dirk-thomas/vcstool>`__.